Medical Records - Detailed Components

 If the patient is billed for any infusion services - drugs or hydration, then Goodbill will require this document.
 It should be in the detailed visit notes, but if not, Goodbill will request it specifically.
 It will contain information such as drug names, dosage given, an start/stop/durations of service.

+The MAR is a description of medications that were given to the patient during the stay.
 It is not a list of medications that were ordered for the patient to fill after they leave the hospital, or an intake list of medications that the patient is currently taking.

 Observation Progress Notes